 A power plant is an industrial facility that generates electricity from primary energy.
-Most power plants use one or more generators that convert mechanical energy into electrical energy in order to power the electrical grid and, in turn, supply society's electrical needs.
-The exception is solar power plants, which use photovoltaic cells to generate this electricity.
+Most power plants use one or more generators that convert mechanical energy into electrical energy in order to supply power to the electrical grid for society's electrical needs.
+The exception is solar power plants, which use photovoltaic cells (instead of a turbine) to generate this electricity.

-The type of fuel or flow that gives a power plant its primary energy varies.
+The type of primary fuel or primary energy flow that provides a power plant its primary energy varies.
 The most common fuels are coal, natural gas, and uranium (nuclear power).
-By far the most important primary energy flow for electricity generation is hydroelectricity (water).
+A substantially used primary energy flow for electricity generation is hydroelectricity (water).
 Other flows that are used to generate electricity include wind, solar, geothermal and tidal.

 Different countries get their electricity from different types of power plants.
-For example, in Canada, most electricity generation comes from hydroelectric power plants which account for about 63% of the total electricity generated in Canada.
+For example, in Canada, most electricity generation comes from hydroelectric power plants which accounts for about 60% of the total electricity generated in Canada.
 Please see the data visualization below to explore how countries around the world get their electricity.

 Thermal power plants are all limited by the second law of thermodynamics, which means they cannot transform all of their heat energy into electricity.
 This limits their efficiencies, which can be read about on the Carnot efficiency and entropy pages.

 Renewable energy power plants get their energy directly from their respective flows in order to generate electricity.
 These primary energy sources replenish themselves eventually, but are limited in the amount of energy that is available at any given time or place.
 Therefore they are often intermittent and non-dispatchable.